zjb2016/LongTextPhenoRecognition/readme.md

 ## Introduction

-This is the basic model for multi-class classification on COPD dataset
+This is the basic model for multi-class classification on GSC+ dataset

 ### Start
-run train.py
+run main.py